Sleep and Recovery: The Role of Nutrition and Lifestyles in Overall Health

 Types of Vegetarian Diets

-• Lacto Vegetarian: Eats dairy products like cheese and milk, but no meat, seafood, or eggs.
+• Lacto Vegetarian: Includes dairy products like cheese and milk, but excludes meat, seafood, or eggs.

-• Ovo Vegetarian: Eats eggs but avoids dairy, meat, and seafood.
+• Ovo Vegetarian: Includes eggs but avoids dairy, meat, and seafood.

-• Lacto-Ovo Vegetarian: Eats dairy products and eggs but avoids meat and seafood.
+• Lacto-Ovo Vegetarian: Includes dairy products and eggs but avoids meat and seafood.

 Historical Perspective on Vegetarianism

 Vegetarianism has deep historical roots.
-Ancient Greeks believed animals shared similarities with humans, making it morally wrong to harm them.
+Ancient Greek thinkers believed animals shared similarities with humans, making it morally wrong to harm them.
 They saw plant-based diets as purifying for the soul and beneficial for mental clarity.
-During the Renaissance, figures like Leonardo da Vinci predicted a future where eating animals would be viewed as cruel as eating humans.
-The Enlightenment era saw thinkers such as Tyron, Rousseau, Voltaire, and Wesley promote vegetarian diets for ethical or economic reasons.
+During the Renaissance, philosophers, including Leonardo da Vinci, predicted a future in which eating animals would be viewed as cruel as eating humans.
+The modern era saw thinkers such as Tyron, Rousseau, Voltaire, and Wesley promote vegetarian diets for ethical or economic reasons.

 The modern vegetarian movement began in 1847 with the founding of the Vegetarian Society of the United Kingdom in Ramsgate, Kent.

-and later, the Vegan Society (1944) in Leicester.
-Influential advocates such as Sylvester Graham, Harvey Kellogg, and Maximilian Bircher-Benner contributed to popularizing plant-based nutrition.
-Prominent figures like George Bernard Shaw, Mahatma Gandhi, Albert Schweitzer, and Albert Einstein further promoted vegetarianism for moral and humanitarian reasons (Leitzmann, 2014).
+Although later, the Vegan Society (1944) was established in Leicester.
+Influential advocates such as Sylvester Graham, Harvey Kellogg, and Maximilian Bircher-Benner contributed to the promotion of plant-based nutrition.
+Prominent advocates such as George Bernard Shaw, Mahatma Gandhi, Albert Schweitzer, and Albert Einstein further promoted vegetarianism for moral and humanitarian reasons.

 Vegetarian Nutrition in Recent Years